nvitya/hps_fpga/README.md

 You don't need to bother this if you are using the original Linux image from terasic.
 Unfortunately the LW bridge was deactivated in the Linux from Mr. Kawazome (https://github.com/ikwzm/FPGA-SoC-Linux).
 It took a while until I figured it out.
 And then additionally a litte to solve it.
-The compiled device tree must be placed to the boot partition at /mnt/boot fortunately there are the source files too (devicetree-5.4.105-socfpga.dts).
+The compiled device tree is to be found in thee boot partition at /mnt/boot.
+Fortunately there are the source files too (devicetree-5.4.105-socfpga.dts).
 Just search for "fpga_bridge@ff400000" and set the bridge-enable to 0x01.
 ```
     fpga_bridge@ff400000 {